Phalcode/gamevault-docs/docs/server-docs/setup/truenas-scale.md

 ### Troubleshooting

-If you recieve any errors while trying to save your GameVault configuration, be sure that all indents/spacing is correct YAML syntax.
+If you receive any errors while trying to save your GameVault configuration, be sure that all indents/spacing is correct YAML syntax.
 You can try a few things to ensure proper formatting:

 - Use a text editor that maintains indents properly, such as Notepad++
 - Copy the example docker-compose.yml file from above, paste it directly into the configuration window, and add your changes directly.
 This can help ensure consistent formatting.
+- Ensure your server URL is correct and formatted properly.
+Example: `http://192.168.0.240:8080`
+- Join the Discord and submit a support request!